 - Condition of the rental unit.
-Most leases and rental agreements include a clause in which you agree that the premises are in habitable (livable) condition and you promise to alert the landlord to any defective or dangerous condition.
+Most leases and rental agreements include a clause in which the tenant agrees that the premises are in habitable (livable) condition and promises to alert the landlord to any defective or dangerous condition.

 - Tenant’s repair and maintenance responsibilities.
-A carefully written lease or rental agreement will include a statement that makes you responsible for keeping the rental premises clean and in good condition and obligates you to reimburse the landlord for the cost of repairing damage caused by your abuse or neglect.
+A carefully written lease or rental agreement will include a statement that makes the tenant responsible for keeping the rental premises clean and in good condition and obligates you to reimburse the landlord for the cost of repairing damage caused by your abuse or neglect.
 Some agreements go further and spell out specific tenant responsibilities, such as fixing clogged drains or broken windows.
-Many leases and rental agreements also tell you what you can’t do in the way of repairs—such as painting walls or adding built-in bookshelves without the landlord’s permission.
+Many leases and rental agreements also tell tenants what they can’t do in the way of repairs—such as painting walls or adding built-in bookshelves without the landlord’s permission.

-- Limits on your behavior.
-Most form leases and rental agreements contain a clause forbidding you from using the premises or adjacent areas, such as the sidewalk in front of the building, in such a way as to violate any law or ordinance, including laws prohibiting the use, possession, or sale of illegal drugs.
-These clauses also prohibit you from intentionally damaging the property or creating a nuisance by annoying or disturbing other tenants or nearby residents—for example, by continuously making loud noise.
+- Limits on tenant behavior.
+Most form leases and rental agreements contain a clause forbidding tenants from using the premises or adjacent areas, such as the sidewalk in front of the building, in such a way as to violate any law or ordinance, including laws prohibiting the use, possession, or sale of illegal drugs.
+These clauses also prohibit tenants from intentionally damaging the property or creating a nuisance by annoying or disturbing other tenants or nearby residents—for example, by continuously making loud noise.
 Leases and rental agreements may prohibit smoking, in individual units as well as in common areas.

 - Restrictions on number of occupants.
 Most landlords will set a limit to the number of people who can live in each rental unit.
 Landlords are not free to set unreasonably low figures (for example, two people for a two-bedroom flat) in order to maintain a “quiet atmosphere” or to reduce wear and tear.
 Federal law requires landlords to allow two persons per bedroom unless the landlord can point to legitimate business reasons that justify a lower number (this is difficult to do).

 - Restrictions on use of the property.
-Landlords may throw in all kinds of language limiting your use of the rental property and who may stay there.
+Landlords may throw in all kinds of language limiting tenant use of the rental property and who may stay there.
 These may be minor (for example, no waterbeds, plants on wood floors, or bikes in the hallway) or quite annoying.
 These may be in a separate set of rules and regulations or individual clauses.
-Basically, your landlord can set any kind of restriction she wants—as long as it’s not discriminatory or retaliatory or otherwise violates your state law.
+Basically, landlords can set any kind of restriction they want—as long as it’s not discriminatory or retaliatory or otherwise violates your state law.

 - No pets.
-Your landlord has the right to prohibit all pets, or to restrict the types allowed—for example, forbidding dogs or cats, but allowing birds.
-However, a landlord may not prohibit “service” or “comfort” animals used by physically or mentally disabled people, as provided by the fair housing laws.
+Landlords have the right to prohibit all pets, or to restrict the types allowed—for example, forbidding dogs or cats, but allowing birds.
+However, landlords may not prohibit “service” or “comfort” animals used by physically or mentally disabled people, as provided by the fair housing laws.
 Many landlords spell out pet rules—for example, that the tenants will keep the yard free of all animal waste or that dogs will always be on leash.

 If you want to run a day care operation in your rented home, your landlord may not be able to flatly prohibit it.
-Some states, including California and New York, are anxious to encourage family-run day care.
+Laws in some states, including California and New York, are designed to encourage family-run day care.
 Landlords in these states may limit the number of children, however, and any business you run must comply with state fire and health regulations regarding minimum size of the facility and fire exits.

 - No assignments or sublets without landlord permission.
-Most careful landlords will not let you turn your rental over to another tenant (called “assignment”), let someone live there for a limited time while you’re away (called a “sublet”), or let you rent an extra bedroom to another occupant, with you as the “landlord” (also called a sublet), without their written consent.
+Most careful landlords will not let tenants turn their rental over to another tenant (called “assignment”), let someone live there for a limited time while you’re away (called a “sublet”), or let you rent an extra bedroom to another occupant, with you as the “landlord” (also called a sublet), without their written consent.